AbdullahMu/cs-algorithmic-complexity/readme.md

 * Identify what makes a good algorithm
 * Use Big-O Analysis to Evaluate Algorithms

-### Framing (10 min / 9:10)
+### Framing

-Last week we learned what an algorithm is and why they are so important to the field of computer science.
-This week we'll learn about how programmers measure the efficiency of algorithms and which types of algorithms are the most efficient in terms of *time* and *memory* consumption.

-Who can remind me what the definition of an algorithm is?

-To restate from last class, while we are still learning the fundamentals and are working with relatively *small inputs*, it is more important to have clean code, good interfaces, and bug-less applications.
-However, as our inputs grow in size, having efficient algorithms becomes extremely important!
+Throughout this course, we have been using functions and ML models without much concern for training time or funtion exectuion time.
+However, with the use of Grid Search, SVM and Neural Nets or complex models and especially as we start using Big Data, we have and will continue to notice that our model training beigns to take signifigant computatial time.
+We can optimize for this by understaninf the concept of BIG O as it realtes to time and space complexity.
+In data science there is no only a trade off between bias and variance with our algorithms, but between complexity/accuracy and training time.
+In a world of inifinite computing power and time, this point becomes moot, but we don't live in that world and even so optimizing code is fundamental.

 Our main concerns in terms of efficiency are *time* and *memory*.
-If our sites load slowly, users may leave.
-If our code takes up too much memory, it will be more expensive to host our sites.

-## Run Time and Big-O Analysis (30 min / 9:40)
+## Run Time and Big-O Analysis

 We can look at a program and say -- "Oh that took two seconds to run".
 But that two seconds is dependent on a lot of factors.
 That two seconds is for a very specific input - your computer on your network with a certain version of your programming language.
 Instead, we should generalize the algorithm's complexity.